GM Faulty Ignition Recall Attorneys

 It appears that General Motors was well aware of the faulty ignition defect in its cars for over a decade before it finally took action to recall the vehicles.

-Recently, amidst congressional investigations and criminal probes, General Motors filed a document which indicated that they knew of an “issue with the Saturn Ion ignition switch” in 2001 during pre-production development.
+Recently, amidst congressional investigations and criminal probes, General Motors filed a document that indicated they knew of an “issue with the Saturn Ion ignition switch” in 2001 during pre-production development.
 Earlier, GM had claimed that they discovered the defect in 2004.

 Can the Current GM Be Held Accountable?